9889AdeebaRashid/Project-Excel-Interactive-Dashboard-for-Data-analysis/README.md

 # Project-Excel-Interactive-Dashboard-for-Data-analysis
 #AIM: TO show Various insights of Vrinda Store Using EXCEL by using DATA ANALYSIS.

 #Objective: Vrinda Store wants to create an annual sales report for 2022.
-So that, Vrinda can understand their cuatomers and grow more sales in 2023.
+So that, Vrinda can understand their customers and grow more sales in 2023.

 # Data set link: https://docs.google.com/spreadsheets/d/1M5TtZtT08zSYDvnZLbLFed0GgAs2aid8/edit?usp=drivesdk&ouid=118041300348590541890&rtpof=true&sd=true